tianmarin/abapanalyzer-wp-plugin/README.md

 2. Change the *Page Template* (in the *Page Attributes* section) to **ABAP Analyzer App**

 ## Usage
-In order to use **ABAP**Analyzer the SAP NW ABAP Sistem must be configured to collect information files.
-Details of this setup are explained step-to-step in the *intro* of the  *ABAP Analyzer Page*.
+In order to use **ABAP**Analyzer the *SAP NW ABAP System* must be configured to collect information files.
+Details of this setup are explained step-to-step in the introduction of the  *ABAP Analyzer Page*.

-Current collectors ready to use are:
+Current collectors ready to use, are:

 1. Snapshot Monitoring (/sdf/mon).
 2. More to come.